 Not Guilty Verdict - Vehicular Homicide Case Involving Truck Driver

 Successfully defended a truck driver on four counts of vehicular homicide with jury acquittals on all counts following trial.
-State claimed that driver of the truck was criminally responsible for driving at an excessive speed in a well-marked construction site, resulting in the deaths of four individuals.
+The state claimed that the driver of the truck was criminally responsible for driving at an excessive speed on a well-marked construction site, resulting in the deaths of four individuals.
 The jury disagreed and returned not guilty verdicts on all counts.

 Acquittal after trial for Real-Estate Developer on Bank Fraud Charges